js-arias/geomodels/README.md

 This motion model is also know as a rotation model, because it is based on Euler rotations over a sphere.

-A *landscape model* is identified by its model name and contains pixel values
+A *paleolandscape model* is identified by its model name and contains pixel values
 (a landscape identifier)
 at different times.